sskibin22/My-malloc-Project/README.md

         -> Takes one parameter p, a generic pointer.
 It presumes that p points to the beginning of a payload allocated by mymalloc(). coalesce() does not attempt to verify this because coalesce() is only called by myfree(). myfree(), in turn, calls coalesce() only after it has verified that the pointer being freed and passed to coalesce() does, in fact, point to the beginning of a payload allocated by mymalloc().

-        -> Implements our library's strategy for minimizing memory fragmentation, which is to coalesce the chunk of memory associated with p (call it M_p) with the next and previous chunks of memory[] if they are free. coalesce() first attempts this with the next chunk of memory, a pointer to which is availble from M_p's header.
+        -> Implements our library's strategy for managing memory fragmentation, which is to coalesce the chunk of memory associated with p (call it M_p) with the next and previous chunks of memory[] if they are free. coalesce() first attempts this with the next chunk of memory, a pointer to which is availble from M_p's header.
 If the next chunk is free, then M_p's pointer-to-next is set equal to the next chunk's pointer-to-next.

         -> coalesce() then traverses the linked list from the beginning until it reaches the header immediately prior to M_p's header, if it exists.
 If this previous header indicates that its associated chunk of memory is free, its pointer-to-next is set equal to M_p's pointer-to-next.